alexfukahori/rpi-pwm-fan-control/README.md

 ## Motivation
 This Python script was created for the purpose to control a PWM FAN Noctua NF-A4x20 5V, using Raspberry Pi 4B hardware features.
 The script use WiringPi-Python as a dependecy, it is used to set Hardware PWM value clock as 25Khz that was specified by Intel (c.f.
 “4-Wire Pulse Width Modulation (PWM) Controlled Fans”, Intel
 Corporation September 2005, revision 1.3), to read the FAN speed using the tachometer, it is read by using Hardware provided interruption pin.
+Using Hardware feature use less CPU to execute the work, avoiding to use Raspberry Pi CPU resource only to control the FAN speed.

 ## Dependencies
 * [Python 3](https://www.python.org/download/releases/3.0/) - The scrpit interpreter